 General Liability Coverage

 General liability insurance is a base coverage found in most cleaning business insurance policies.
 This should be one of the top things to look for when shopping for insurance.
-This coverage responds to bodily injury and property damage claims that you become legally obligated to pay due to your business services.
-You may be thinking, “I’ll never deal bodily injury or property damage claims.
+This coverage responds to bodily injury and property damage claims you become legally obligated to pay due to your business services.
+You may think, “I’ll never deal with bodily injury or property damage claims.
 My business is fine!”
 Yet accidents happen all the time.
 Even the most well-run business can face damage, injuries, and more.

 For example, let’s say you’re a window cleaner handling a job on your own.
 You’ve done it before and, typically, there aren’t any issues.
 You finished your last set of windows and started packing up.
-Since the rest of your supplies is in your client’s house, you head back in.
-Unfortunately, you knock over an expensive piece of your client’s home decor.
-Using bulky window cleaning equipment was your downfall.
-On top of disappointment and frustration, your client is demanding to know how you’re going to make this right.
+Since the rest of your supplies are in your client’s house, you head back in.
+Unfortunately, your bulky window cleaning equipment knocks over an expensive piece of your client’s home decor.
+On top of disappointment and frustration, your client demands to know how you will make this right.

 Inland Marine Coverage